2077v2/Tarnished/README.md

 ## [READ](https://)

-- ⛔ It Is important that you**READ**the following Installation guide to fully understand everything clearly.
 - ⛔**DO NOT** use a pirated game.
 It is against Nexus rules and is illegal and i will not provide any support.

 ## [Updating Collection](https://)[   ](https://)